EqualExperts/you-build-it-you-run-it-playbook/practices/governance.md

 * *On-call standby costs*.
 Compensation for one or more product team members making themselves available in case of an out of hours incident.
 This is part of the ongoing run cost.
 * *On-call callout costs*.
 Compensation for one or more product team members responding to an out of hours incident.
 This is a per-incident cost.

-If the on-call opex budget is owned by a senior operations manager, transfer their budget line item for digital services into an on-call capex budget allocated to the product team budget holders.
+If the on-call opex budget is owned by your Head of Operations, transfer their budget line item for digital services into an on-call capex budget allocated to the product team budget holders.
 Split the on-call capex budget into a line item per digital service, and allocate each line item to the corresponding product team.
 This maximises incentives for each product team budget holder to:

 * Establish desired business outcomes prior to any development efforts.
 * Choose an appropriate availability target that balances business outcomes insurance with a run cost estimate.